kklitzing/home-assistant/README.md

 ### How does one ensure they have write permissions?
   Within a directory, type `ls –l [file_name]` (without the brackets)

-### How do you edit the `.env` and `.yaml` files?
-  I opened the two files using the text editor `nano`:
-  `nano .env.sample` and `nano hass-config/secrets.yaml`
-  After editing the pertinent fields, using **Ctrl-O** will give you the option to save with a different filename.
-Save and exit without the suffix `.sample`

-  >If you happened to save and close the files without renaming, you can rename them with the command `mv`, i.e.:
-  `mv .env.sample .env` and `mv ~/ha-config/secrets.yaml.sample ~/ha-config/secrets.yaml.sample`

 ### What's a good way of doing backups?
 I've modelled my backup script after that which user mwav3 [posted to the Home Assistant community forum](https://community.home-assistant.io/t/what-backup-strategy-when-running-home-assistant-in-docker/262539/10):